Arizard/less-coffee-hugo/content/posts/my-neovim-config/index.md

 date: 2023-07-08T23:05:21+10:00
 author: Arie Oldman
 draft: false
+subtitle: How I've customised Neovim to my personal taste.
 ---

 Some programmers might consider the Vim learning curve[^vimtutor] quite steep, and they'd be correct.
 However, I think that the upfront time investment is totally worth it.